 9 Inspiring Student-Led Formative Assessment Activities

-Kids have a lot to offer.
-Downplaying how extraordinary they are at any age is a mistake.
-In education, this translates into attentive children who are excited about learning.
+Downplaying how extraordinary kids are at any age is a huge mistake.
 What this means for teachers is that the classroom environment is a great place to allow students to “take the wheel” in learning.
 Student-led formative assessment activities can give students the power to learn more by being able to explain certain ideas themselves to their classmates.

 1. Testing Preview With a Buddy

 Students love this idea.
 In order to alleviate some anxiety about test taking, it’s helpful to give them a test preview.
 They can buddy-up with a partner to discuss all the answers for the test.
 Obviously, this isn’t graded, but it can help students learn from each other what holes they might have in their learning of a subject.

 This kind of student-led formative assessment is especially useful for math subjects, where one student might be more proficient than the other.
 It can help them learn ideas faster.

 When discussing a book or idea, it’s beneficial to have a student lead the discussion at times.
 It’s a great way to enhance a sense of responsibility for learning, aside from also developing leadership skills.
 The student in charge can ask questions of the other students that you as the teacher might not have thought of.

 It can lead to a much more organic and riveting discussion when a student is at the helm.
 They can come up with themes from the book exclusive to their thought process and engage their peers.

 Give the students an idea to solve.
 Begin by dividing them into groups and have them pick a group leader and a transcriber.
 Next, have that person write down all the ideas the group comes up with for the solution.
 The leader will act as a student moderator to make sure they are focusing on the task at hand and staying on the subject as much as possible.